SoundGlance/V2A/README.md

-Implementation of ["Purely vision-based segmentation of web pages for assistive technology"](https://www.sciencedirect.com/science/article/pii/S1077314216000527) with several simplications and revisions.
+Implementation of ["Purely vision-based segmentation of web pages for assistive technology"](https://www.sciencedirect.com/science/article/pii/S1077314216000527) with several simplications and revisions. **Still in development!!**

 ## Dependency